RafeKettler/magicmethods/magicmethods.markdown

 ###<a id="numeric" href="#numeric">Numeric magic methods</a>###

 Just like you can create ways for instances of your class to be compared with comparison operators, you can define behavior for numeric operators.
-Buckle your seat belts, folks, there's a lot of these.
+Buckle your seat belts, folks...there's a lot of these.
 For organization's sake, I've split the numeric magic methods into 5 categories: unary operators, normal arithmetic operators, reflected arithmetic operators (more on this later), augmented assignment, and type conversions.

 ####Unary operators and functions####